Leo Elthon: Iowa Senate

 He was first elected in the Iowa Senate in 1932 and served from 1933 to 1953, representing Howard County, Mitchell County and Worth County.

 Lieutenant Governor and Governor

 He was elected as lieutenant governor in 1952.

 He assumed the Governorship upon the death of Governor Beardsley, in an automobile accident, in November 1954.
 He held the governorship until Governor-elect and then current Iowa Attorney General Leo Hoegh took office in January 1955.
-He is the only Governor to rise to be Governor upon the death of the previous Governor.
+He is the only Iowa lieutenant governor to ascend to the office of governor upon the death of the previous governor.